India: Transforming Potential into Business Opportunities

 In collaboration with Unindustria Reggio Emilia, we will discuss the growth prospects of these three countries and how they are coping with the recent global crises.

-North Africa absorbs two-thirds of Italian exports to Africa, so much so that the five countries south of the Mediterranean have for years, with South Africa, been the top six markets on the continent for Italy.
+North Africa absorbs two-thirds of Italian exports to Africa, so much so that the five countries south of the Mediterranean, along with South Africa, have been Italy's top six markets on the continent for years.

 According to Istat data, in 2021 an export value of more than 11.8 billion out of total 17.9 billion in Africa went to North Africa, with countries such as Egypt (3.8 billion), Tunisia (2.85 billion) and Morocco (2.2 billion) that saw significant percentage growth figures and numbers in line with pre covid values.

-Egypt, in particular, was the third-largest African destination market in 2019 with 2.4 billion euros; today it is the first with 3.8 billion, and it also grew in 2020 thanks mainly to several orders that fueled demand for capital goods (instrumental mechanics, electrical appliances, transportation equipment, etc.).
+Egypt, in particular, was the third largest African destination market in 2019 with 2.4 billion euros, today it is the first with 3.8 billion, and it also grew in 2020 thanks above all to several contracts that fueled the demand for capital goods (instrumental mechanics, electrical appliances, means of transport, etc.).

-Also very responsive is Morocco, which is the most stable country in the area, with the best risk profile and a fairly diversified economy.
+Also very responsive is Morocco, which is the most stable country in the region, with the best risk profile and a rather diversified economy.

 Also thea Tunisia sees very interesting prospects for growth, also and especially for the recovery of tourist flows that have led to a renewed level of wealth in the country.